FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

         return HttpResponse(blogs)

 - Narrator Notes: Please state that Django queries will be explained later in the series.
-- Show the blog in the output created in previous tutorial

 - Let us append the url to the urlpatterns in ```blog/urls.py```